 First, you’ll need to dig two holes and concrete the posts in.
 Attach the hinges after that and install the gate.
 Finally, put the latches in place, and you’ll be done!

 Last but not least, it’s crucial how you finish your walls.
-The final look and decor depend on the material of your fencing walls and some prefer painting it while others go for concrete texture or tiling.
+The final look and decor depend on your fencing walls, and some prefer painting it while others go for concrete texture or tiling.